-31bid. p.
+3Ibid. p.
 240.

 Aristotelian literature was introduced.
-The Latins were initiated to Aristotle by the Arabian philosophers who had been using his philosophy for centuries as a support for their pantheism.
+The Latins were initiated to Aristotle by the Arabian philosophers who had been using his philosophy for centuries as a support for their pantheis.
 Forseeing this task of reconciliation, ecclesiastic authority had set up a commission only 10 days after the initial papal warning for the expressed purpose of purging Aristotle for Christian use.
-However, no positive results were forthcoming but were awaiting the achievements of Thomas Aguinas after 1260.1 It must be noted that the first reaction of the church toward the Aristotelian influx was to stem its tide by papal degree.
-This Pope Gregory IX did in his warning not to mix philosophy and theology.
+However, no positive results were forthcoming but were awaiting the achievements of Thomas Aquinas after 1260.1 It must be noted that the first reaction of the church toward the Aristotelian influx was to stem its tide by papel degree.
+This Pepe Gregory IX did in his warning not to mix philosophy and theology.
 However, it was soon evident that this was not sufficient, and consequently it became apparent, to some at least, that another course must be pursued.
-William of Auvergne (1180-1249) saw the necessity of borrowing from the enemy some weapons to fight him.
-He became increasingly aware that one can only triumph over philosophy as a philosopher.
+William of Auvergee (1180-1249) saw the necessity of borrowing from the enemy some weapons to fight him.
+He became increasingly aware that one can only triumph over This is reminicant of C.S.
+Lewis famout philosophy as a philosopher.
 Following in this general direction, Albert the Great concluded that a Christian should know philosophy in all its forms.
 But his encyclopedic duriousity left the Greek philosophy and Christian religion yet unreconciled.
-It was in the genius of his pupil Thomas of Aquin that this task was soon to be realized.
-So great became this urge to show the compatibility of Greek philosophy and Christianity that even Beniventure who took a hostile attitude toward Aristotle said that it was the task of philosophy to render the "credible, intelligible".
-It was in this sense that Thomas was to bring the work of his predecessors to perfection.
+It was in the genius of his pupil Thomas of Aquing that this task was soon to be realized.
+So great became this wrge to show the compatibility of Greek philosophy and Christianity that even Itadeed, it was a general dutum Beniventure who took a hostile attitude toward Aristotle said that it was as Medicula Theology to least in the west) that one should the task of philosophy to render the "credible, intelligible".
+It was in this sense that Thomas was to bring the work of his predecessors to per-Maturity fection.